Borislav Stanković

 Borislav "Bora" Stanković (Борислав "Бора" Станковић; 9 July 1925 – 20 March 2020) was a Serbian basketball player and coach, as well as a longtime administrator in the sport's various governing bodies, including FIBA and the International Olympic Committee.
 He played 36 games for the Yugoslavian national basketball team internationally.

-While he was FIBA's Secretary General, Stanković pushed for FIBA to allow players from the NBA to compete at the Summer Olympics.
-In 1989, he introduced a resolution to change FIBA rules to allow players from the NBA to compete, and the subsequent vote passed 56-13.
-This led to the formation of the United States' Dream Team that won gold at the 1992 Summer Olympics in Barcelona.

-For his contributions to the game of basketball, he was inducted into the Basketball Hall of Fame in 1991.
-He was inducted into the Women's Basketball Hall of Fame in 2000, and the FIBA Hall of Fame in 2007.
+Stanković was pivotal in the FIBA decision to allow players from the National Basketball Association to compete at the Summer Olympics.
+In 1989, he introduced a resolution to amend FIBA regulations that had previously allowed players only from professional leagues other than the NBA to enter, and the subsequent vote passed 56–13.
+For his contributions to the game of basketball, Stanković was inducted into the Basketball Hall of Fame in 1991.
+He was inducted into the Women's Basketball Hall of Fame in 2000 and the FIBA Hall of Fame in 2007.

 Biography

 Simultaneous to his studies, Stanković played professionally for Crvena zvezda (1946–1948), Železničar Beograd (1948–1950), and Partizan (1950–1953), and was on the senior Yugoslav national basketball team for five years, in the early 1950s.
-After he retired from the game, he coached OKK Beograd for ten consecutive seasons (1953–1963), and for a season in 1965.
-He then moved on to the Italian club Pallacanestro Cantù, spending three seasons as its head coach (1966–1969).
+After retiring from competitive basketball, he coached OKK Beograd for ten consecutive seasons (1953–1963), and for a season in 1965.
+Stanković then moved on to the Italian club Pallacanestro Cantù, spending three seasons as its head coach (1966–1969).

 Throughout his lengthy involvement with basketball, Stanković was a part of the Yugoslav Olympic Committee, the International Olympic Committee, and the Board of Trustees at the Basketball Hall of Fame.
 He served as FIBA's second Secretary General from 1976 to 2002.

-From the beginning of his tenure as Secretary General, Stanković wanted FIBA to allow NBA players in international competitions, especially the Olympics.
-At the FIBA Congress in Madrdid in 1986, his attempt to pass that resolution failed by a vote of 31-27.
-Undeterred, he continued to campaign for the idea, and at the 1989 FIBA Congress in Munich, his resolution passed by a vote of 56-13.
-Beginning at the 1992 Summer Olympics in Barcelona, NBA players began competing at all of FIBA's international competitions from then on.
+From the beginning of his tenure as Secretary General, Stanković wanted FIBA to make NBA players eligible for international competitions, especially the Olympics.
+At the FIBA Congress in Madrid in 1986, his attempt to pass that resolution narrowly failed by a vote of 31–27.
+Undeterred, he continued to campaign for the idea, and at the 1989 FIBA Congress in Munich, his resolution overwhelmingly passed by a vote of 56–13.
+Beginning with the 1992 Summer Olympics in Barcelona, NBA players began competing at all of FIBA's international competitions.

 Other than Serbian, Stanković fluently spoke six other languages.
 He was inducted into the Basketball Hall of Fame in 1991, as a contributor.
 He was inducted into the Women's Basketball Hall of Fame in 2000.
 In 2007, he was enshrined as a contributor into the FIBA Hall of Fame.
 FIBA named the annual international basketball cup the "FIBA Stanković Continental Champions' Cup".